 FERPA Annual Notice

 Wofford College complies with the Family Educational Rights and Privacy Act of 1974, as amended, (commonly referred to as the “Buckley Amendment or “FERPA”).
-The Act is designed to protect the confidentiality of records that educational institutions maintain on their students and to give students the right to access those records to assure the accuracy of their contents.
+The Act is designed to protect the confidentiality of records that educational institutions maintain on their students and to give students the right to access those records to assure the accuracy of their content.
 A student is a person who attends or who has attended the college.
 The Act affords you, as the student, the following rights:

 - The right to inspect and review your education records within 45 days of the day the college receives a written request for access.